 What is a coder?

 Simply put, a coder is a person who can write code.
+Often on technical people will stop there and refer to all techies as coders.
 If that seems like a pretty all-encompassing definition, that is because it is.
 But it’s important to remember that people who can do other things like plan and design programs in addition to writing code tend to identify themselves in different ways.

 Think of it this way.
 Have you ever cooked food out of the cookbook?
 Of course, you have.
 Even if you sometimes burn water, you can probably follow the instructions to make a few basic items.
 Now, it is true the results may not be pretty, and you may not be able to go too far from the recipe without courting disaster.
 But if you are careful about following the instructions, you have something that you have made and can eat.
 In this way, you’re so very similar to a coder.